richardARPANET/imdb-pie/README.md

     imdb.popular_shows() => [{'title' : "Glee", 'year' : "2009", 'imdb_id' => "tt1327801"}, {'title' : "Dexter", ...}]

 ### Check if a movie exists, by imdb id
+Returns either True or False

     imdb.movie_exists('tt1327801') => True

 ### Check an imdb id is of valid format (tt0000000), and try to fix if not

     imdb.validate_id('tt1000') => tt0001000

+### Get images for a person
+Returns a list of image objects with the following attributes (caption, url, width, height)

+    images = imdb.person_images("tt0468569")

+### Get images for a movie or show
+Returns a list of image objects with the following attributes (caption, url, width, height)

+    images = imdb.title_images("tt0468569")

 ### Get a title's credit information and check categorisation
     movie = imdb.find_movie_by_id("tt1210166")